VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 - 80MB or less in png
 As a conversion tool, the SDK has [Export Compressed Texture](../SDKTools/ExportCompressedTexture.md) for use.

-!!! caution "Using Sprite Renderer"
+!!! warning "Using Sprite Renderer"
     On Vket Cloud, the Unity [Sprite Renderer](https://docs.unity3d.com/2019.4/Manual/class-SpriteRenderer.html){target=_blank} cannot be used.

 ## Texture Compression